Skip to main content

 For: People who've tried to stop and haven't been able to; people who want to understand the why

-A therapist who specializes in sexual compulsivity or problematic sexual behavior can help you understand what's actually driving this — because the behavior is rarely the whole story.
-It's usually covering something else.
+A therapist who specializes in sexual compulsivity or problematic sexual behavior can help you understand what's actually driving this.
 Therapy is confidential.
 Therapists are not mandatory reporters for adult behavior (with specific legal exceptions your therapist will explain).
-You do not have to confess a crime to get help changing a pattern.

-For: People who need community, accountability, and to know they are not the only person who has ever had to fight this
+For: People who need community, accountability, and to know they are not alone in this fight

 Anonymous peer support programs exist for people dealing with sexual compulsivity and related behaviors.
 They are not religious requirements.
 They are not public shaming.
 They are rooms full of people who are also trying, meeting regularly because the trying is easier when it's not entirely private.